trisulnsm/dinodoc/trisuldocs/docs/ug/ha/dr.md

 The Failover process is automatic.

-When the PRIMARY site fails, the predefined IP addresess become unreachable from the backup site.
+When thePRIMARYsite fails, the predefined IP addresess become unreachable from the backup site.
 The trisul-hub-primary-health-check service on the backup site starts the Trisul processes on the backup site and stops.

 Packet Mode